atick-faisal/label-studio/docs/source/guide/security.md

 ### Secure access to cloud storages

-Each project in Label Studio can be linked to various cloud storage options such as AWS S3, Google Cloud Storage, and others.
-Users primarily access files from cloud storage through pre-signed URLs generated by Label Studio.
+Each project in Annotation Hub can be linked to various cloud storage options such as AWS S3, Google Cloud Storage, and others.
+Users primarily access files from cloud storage through pre-signed URLs generated by Annotation Hub.
 You can configure multiple cloud storage connections per project with different credentials to manage data access.
 Learn how to set up [cloud storage settings](storage).

 Combine workspaces, projects, users, and roles.
 This approach helps configure and secure cloud storage access effectively.

 #### Source storage logic and security

-Label Studio's cloud storage integration performs two key operations:
+Annotation Hub's cloud storage integration performs two key operations:
 * **Task sync and import**
 * **Media file serving**